Immediate Label-Free Ex Vivo Evaluation Of Human Brain Tumor Biopsies With Confocal Reflectance Microscopy

 Digital Object Identifier (DOI)

 Eschbacher, Jennifer M.; Georges, Joseph F.; Belykh, Evgenii; Yazdanabadi, Mohammedhassan Izady; Martirosyan, Nikolay L.; Szeto, Emily; Seiler, Catherine Y.; Mooney, Michael A.; Daniels, Jessica K.; Goehring, Katherine Y.; Van, Kendall R.; Preul, Mark C.; Coons, Stephen W.; Mehta, Shwetal; and Nakaji, Peter, "Immediate Label-Free Ex Vivo Evaluation Of Human Brain Tumor Biopsies With Confocal Reflectance Microscopy" (2017).
-Neurobiology.
+Translational Neuroscience.
 295.